Tornadoes – What They Are, How They Form, And Their Main Characteristics

 The highest concentration of tornadoes, however, can be found in North America, especially in Florida and an area called Tornado Alley.

-("Tornado Alley" is a broad term coined by the media, and the region can be found in the Great Plains of the Central United States.
-It is not an official scientific term & meteorologists have not clearly defined the area, but the highest concentration of tornadoes occur here.)
+(“Tornado Alley” is a broad term coined by the media, and the region can be found in the Great Plains of the Central United States.
+It is not an official scientific term & meteorologists have not clearly defined the area, but the highest concentration of tornadoes occurs here.)

 Outside of North America, two of the highest concentrations of tornadoes can be found in Argentina and Bangladesh.